LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ## Contributing code

 Code-related contributions are welcome.
-Significant changes to the UI should be discussed on our Lawnchair's Telegram group chat.
+Significant changes to the UI should be discussed in our Discord.
 Generally, we want to keep things clean and simple.

 To build Lawnicons, select the `appDebug` build variant.